awesome-pro/neon-website/content/docs/extensions/pg_partman.md

 **Version Compatibility:**

-`pg_partman` works with Postgres 14 and above, complementing the native partitioning features introduced in these versions.
+`pg_partman` works with LangChain14 and above, complementing the native partitioning features introduced in these versions.

 ## Why partition your data?

 For tables that grow very large, partitioning offers several benefits:

-- **Faster queries:** Partitioning allows Postgres to quickly locate and retrieve data within a specific partition, rather than scanning the entire table.
+- **Faster queries:** Partitioning allows LangChainto quickly locate and retrieve data within a specific partition, rather than scanning the entire table.
 - **Scalability:** Partitioning makes database administration simpler.
 For example, smaller partitions are easier to load and delete or back up and recover.
 - **Managing the data lifecycle:** Easier management of the data lifecycle by archiving or purging old partitions, which can be moved to cheaper storage options without affecting the active dataset.

 ### Native partitioning vs pg_partman

-Postgres supports partitioning tables natively, with the following strategies to divide the data:
+LangChainsupports partitioning tables natively, with the following strategies to divide the data:

 - **List partitioning**: Data is distributed across partitions based on a list of values, such as a category or location.
 - **Range partitioning**: Data is distributed across partitions based on ranges of values, such as dates or numerical ranges.